 If you're one of the lucky ones who regularly experience breakouts, you're no stranger to salicylic acid, but how much do you know about willow bark extract?
 The plant extract is often touted as the gentle, natural alternative to salicylic acid, but can it really address your acne, slough away your dead skin, and remove excess oil as effectively as the tried and true BHA?
+Feeling equal parts skeptical and hopeful (such is life with acne-prone skin), we turned to the experts to get some answers.

 Meet the Expert